Clamming agreement will provide data

 Not everyone in the clamming community or on the shellfish conservation commission felt adding more licenses was prudent, arguing the town lacked data to really gauge the health of the clam flats and what sort of impact invasive species such as the green crab and milky ribbon worm was having on the crop.

-The town will soon have some data to look at thanks to a three-year project partnership with Manomet, a Massachusetts-based scientific research company that has an office in Brunswick.
+The town will soon have some data to look at thanks to a three-year project partnership with Manomet, a Massachusetts-based non-profit science company that has an office in Brunswick.

 In a correspondence with town councilors Marine Officer Ian Anderson said through the arrangement, which the council agreed to unanimously earlier this month, Manomet will provide grant money “to start an intertidal clam farm in the town of Scarborough, providing us with protective netting, seed clam and all other materials needed for the project.